Ktt-Development/docs.kttdevelopment.com/webdir/api/locale.md

     @Override
     public void onEnable(){
-        /* This would create a locale bundle of all the 'bundle' files.
-                ↓
-            - bundle.properties
-            - bundle_en.properties
-            - bundle_en_US.properties
-        */
         LocaleBundle bundle = getLocaleBundle("bundle");
     }

 }
 ```

-A locale bundle will search for the nearest matching locale file available.
-The default language is `English (US)`.
+Language bundles will always look for the nearest matching locale file available.

+If a locale file is not found for the currently selected language it will attempt to find the closest match by language code and region, before using the closest default locale file.

 **Example:**
 ```
-bundle_jp_JA_UNIX.properties
-bundle_jp_JA.properties
-bundle_jp.properties
-bundle_en_US.properties
-bundle_en.properties
-bundle.properties
+bundle_jp_JA.yml
+bundle_jp.yml
+bundle_en_US.yml
+bundle_en.yml
+bundle.yml
 ```

 ## Localized Strings